 Situated off the coast of Mississippi, Cat Island is part of the Gulf Islands National Seashore.
 The island has a population of feral cats, and its name comes from the abundance of felines living there.
 The cats were initially brought to the island for pest control, and over time, they’ve thrived in the wild.

-While Cat Island is not as heavily populated by cats as its Japanese counterparts, it is a quiet and peaceful spot where visitors can relax and observe the cats in their natural habitat.
-The island’s natural beauty and isolation from the mainland offer the perfect environment for wildlife lovers and cat enthusiasts alike.
+Cat Island is not as heavily populated by cats as its Japanese counterparts.
+It is a quiet and peaceful spot where visitors can relax.
+Here, you can observe the cats in their natural habitat.
+The island’s natural beauty and isolation from the mainland create an ideal environment.
+It appeals to wildlife lovers and cat enthusiasts alike.

 2. San Clemente Island, California